Sunday, August 26, 2012

 Genipapo Estate Deed

-Two of their children are in my direct ancestor line, my 2x great grandmother, Maria das Merces do Rego Barros, and my 2x great grandfather, Claudino do Rego Barros.
-Maria das Merces do Rego Barros married Antonio Ferreira Baltar; Claudino do Rego Barros married Josepha Antonieta Vasconcellos, daughter of José Teixeira de Vasconcellos, Baron of Marau.
+Two of their children are in my direct ancestor line, my 2x great grandmother, Maria das Mercês do Rego Barros, and my 2x great grandfather, Claudino do Rego Barros.
+Maria das Mercês do Rego Barros who married to Antonio Ferreira Baltar; Claudino do Rego Barros who married Josepha Antonieta Vasconcellos, daughter of José Teixeira de Vasconcellos, Baron of Marau.
 Their children, as well as cousins, Antonio Ferreira Baltar Filho, on one side, and Amalia, on the other side, married on 18 April 1880, at Engenho Munguengue, Paraiba.

 Claudino do Rego Barros, son of Antonio Francisco and my 2x great grandfather

-Antonio Ferreira Baltar Filho, my great grandfather, studied at the first law school in Brazil, Faculdade de Direito do Recife, Pernambuco and became later in this carreer a Chief of Justice and a High Court Judge, in Paraiba.
-Since them all is peace and part of history.
+Antonio Ferreira Baltar Filho, my great grandfather, studied at the first law school in Brazil, Faculdade de Direito do Recife, Pernambuco and became later in this career a Chief of Justice and a High Court Judge, in Paraiba.
+Since then all is peace and part of history.

 Desembargador Antonio Ferreira Baltar